-In the honeybee house-hunting problem, an entire swarm must unanimously choose a good nest site where it will live as a new colony with its queen.
-The value of a candidate nest site is determined by features such as volume, size of entrance, and height above the ground.
-The collective decision for a new nest site must be made quickly because the bees cannot survive for more than a few days on the honey they gorge before leaving their old colony.
-The process starts with a subset of scout bees that each search out a possible nest site and ends with the swarm choosing the best of the scouted out alternatives.

-In contrast to the limitations on signaling in groups described in Sections 3 and 4.1, each informed honeybee scout uses explicit signaling in the form of a "waggle dance" on the vertical surface of the swarm to recruit uninformed bees to commit to its discovered nest site.
-Using data from an experiment in which there were two alternative sites made available to a honeybee swarm, Seeley et al. [2012] showed that, in addition to dancing to promote their discovered site, the scouts use a cross-inhibitory stopsignal to stop the dancing of the scouts recruiting for the competing site.
-This stop-signal contributes positively to the collective decision-making; of particular note, it was shown to facilitate breaking deadlock in the case of two near-equal value alternative sites.
-Because of the time pressure on the site selection process, efficient deadlock breaking can be critical for a new colony, particularly if the nearly equal sites have high value.
+In the honeybee house-hunting problem, an entire swarm must unanimously choose a nest site where it will live as a new colony with its queen.
+The process starts with a number of bees each scouting out a possible nest site and ends with the swarm choosing the best of the scouted out alternatives.
+In contrast to the limitations on signaling in groups described in Sections 3 and 4.1, each informed honeybee scout uses explicit signaling in the form of a "waggle dance" to recruit uninformed bees to commit to its discovered nest site.
+Seeley et al. [2012] showed from empirical data in which there were two alternative sites that the scouts also use a cross-inhibitory stop-signal to make the scouts recruiting for the competing alternative stop dancing.
+This stop-signal contributes positively to the collective decision-making; of particular note, it was shown to help with breaking deadlock in the case of two nearequal value alternative sites.